juanfsouza/Recipes_App/README.md

    pnpm run start:dev

-Install dependencies using PNPM:pnpm install

 Configuration
 Environment Variables
 Create a .env file in the root directory with the following variables:
 DATABASE_URL=postgresql://postgres:your-supabase-password@db.supabase.co:5432/postgres?schema=public
 DIRECT_URL=postgresql://postgres:your-supabase-password@db.supabase.co:5432/postgres?schema=public
 PORT=3000

-Replace your-supabase-password with the password from your Supabase project (found in Settings > Database).
-DATABASE_URL and DIRECT_URL should match your Supabase instance details.

 Prisma Schema
 The database schema is defined in prisma/schema.prisma.
 The current model includes: